What Are Sealed Units?

-- Make sure that the oil is fully drained into a spill-proof container that can be recycled or disposed of properly.
-There are many companies in your area that will take this oil for free as long as you keep it separated from other liquids and make sure that it is not contaminated.
+- Ensure the oil is fully drained into a spill-proof container that can be recycled or disposed of properly.
+Many companies in your area will take this oil for free if you keep it separated from other liquids and ensure it is not contaminated.

 - Wear gloves!
-The worst thing that you can do is to have these sealed units slip and fall…on average the smallest one will weigh well over 15 pounds and can be misleading to the eye.
+The worst thing that you can do is to have these sealed units slip and fall…on average, the smallest one will weigh well over 15 pounds and can be misleading to the eye.
 You don’t want to be crushing your toes below.
-This is a perfect opportunity to remind you of the safety tips for scrapping.
+This is a perfect opportunity to remind you of the safety tips and items needed for scrapping.

 Suggested Reading: Best Gloves That Are Perfect For Scrapping